Explore Port Protection with the Area's Only Charter Operation

 Port Protection Lodging and Meals

 Typically, you'll arrive the evening before you fish, wash away the trip with a cocktail and some fresh local seafood, get a good night's rest, and then spend the next three or more days battling the biggest salmon and halibut on the planet.
-Departure is the morning after your last fishing day.
+Departure is typically the morning after your last fishing day.